Vitols999/QMS-WIKI/DocFaqConfig.md

 If an attempt is made to start a second QMS instance, then the file parameters of this call are transferred to the first QMS instance and the files are loaded there silently.

+## Why does QMS ask for authorization on start-up (Ubuntu version)

+When starting QMS with Ubuntu 18.04 it may happen that a user authorization is required.

+The reason for this is, that QMapShack probes all block devices for GPS devices by mounting them, analyzing their file structure and unmounting them again.
+This is also done for devices containing the system, as there is no known way to distinguish them from a GPS device.
+Usually, the unmount for system drives is expected to fail.
+Most likely, some Ubuntu window managers interfere and ask for authorization.

 ## User-relevant QMapShack directories (Windows version)